God Is Fully Aware

 If Paul had attempted to first correct everything wrong about Greek mythology – a popular approach for anyone who takes pride in being right, the Athenians would never have heard the Gospel.

-It is true.
-Revelation, theologically speaking, is confined only to what is found in the Bible but that doesn’t mean Experience is anti biblical.
+It is true, Revelation of the special kind – theologically speaking – is confined only to what is found in the Bible but that doesn’t mean Experience is anti biblical.
 A person’s experience of God is something to plug into and extend from.
 It’s evidence that God was there before us.

 Traditional Ideas Are Restrictive